 Please click to download the PSHE curriculum overview

 Anti-bullying Week and Odd Socks Day - Triple R is a creative programme designed to teach your young people to Recognise, Report and Resolve all forms of bullying.
 The programme works with thousands of young people across the UK to help spread important messages related to bullying, E-Safety and mental health.
 The theme this year for Anti-Bullying is Choose respect over bullying.
 The children have taken part in workshops run by Unique Voice, these covered different aspects that support their learning around Anti-bullying.
 Year 6 have been writing some anti-bullying poems - below is one from a Year 6 child.
 For Odd Socks Day we encouraged all children to join the school adults in wearing odd socks to school.
 We enjoyed the children sharing their individuality with us!

 The religious education provision and curriculum at Fair Furlong Primary School has been designed to cover, compare and reflect on a wide range of religions and cultures.
-It is designed to ensure that all pupils, from nursery to Year 6 are provided with the opportunity to further their knowledge and understanding of major world faiths and allows pupils to explore keys questions.
+Our schools curriculum is based on the Discovery RE curriculum.
+We ensure that all pupils, from Nursery to Year 6 are provided with the opportunity to further their knowledge and understanding of major world faiths and allows pupils to explore keys questions.

-In line with the ERA (Education Reform Act 1988), our RE syllabus reflects the fact that the religious traditions in Great Britain are in the main Christian and that within in this it takes into account the teachings and practise of other major religions.
+In line with the ERA (Education Reform Act 1988), our RE syllabus reflects the fact that the religious traditions in Great Britain are in the main Christian, however, our City is home to a wide range of faiths and beliefs.

 Year 3 were lucky enough to visit the River of Life Church and find out up close about the nativity story, they walked through the story and explored the different scenes.